This article covers Rubric Best Practices for:

-- For most assignments, we recommend having four or fewer commenting prompts (dimensions).
+- For most assignments, we recommend having four or fewer commenting prompts (categories).

-- We also recommend only requiring one comment for each commenting prompt, although you could have up to three comments per dimension.
+- We also recommend only requiring one comment for each commenting prompt, although you could have up to three comments per category or commenting prompt.

 - Peerceptiv is designed to encourage high-level critical thinking among students.
 The research behind Peerceptiv has shown that feedback focused entirely on grammar reduces students' critical thinking and becomes simply a means for editing.